Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 A Whole Different World

-In fact, it has been noted that “one of the most important functions of the general-circulation newspaper -- a crucial function in a democracy -- is to provide citizens with information on government and politics.”
-As the best communication of the time was through newspapers, they developed a monopoly on the political communication process.
+In fact, it has been noted that “one of the most important functions of the general-circulation newspaper—a crucial function in a democracy—is to provide citizens with information on government and politics.”
+The best communication of the time was through newspapers, so they developed a monopoly on the political communication process.
 If the people wanted to know what was going on in the political world, they had to buy a newspaper and read it.
 There was only one way to deliver political messages.

 Ironically, it became politics that controlled the message they communicated.
 The newspapers used politics to have power over the masses.
 The politicians used the newspapers to direct the masses.

 All parties involved in all levels of politics were part of the newspaper mechanism.
 Through newspapers, politicians attacked their enemies.
 They were not above using “rumor, innuendo, and personal denunciations” to sway the new country's citizens' opinion.
 If one party candidate wanted to turn the public opinion against an opponent, he used the newspapers to spread lies or to twist information to make his opponent look bad.

 Politicians knew the power of the press, especially in the new country where the people were enjoying the power they had in their new government.
 They were also eager to believe anything to use that power.